Consultation and engagement

 When can you make a submission?

-When Council decides to run a consultation and ask for submissions, this will be listed here on our Let’s Talk website and promoted to the community.
+When Council decides to run a consultation and ask for submissions, this will be listed on Let’s Talk and promoted to the community.
+Often, we’ll directly contact stakeholders with an interest in a specific topic that’s greater than the general public.

 What is a hearing?